 - All airfare, airport and departure taxes, and excess baggage fees.
-Airfare is approximately \$750-\$1,500 roundtrip from US, depending on origin (subject to change). - Passport and visa fees. - We can arrange divergent airport transfers and extra hotel nights for an extra cost. - Bottled beverages bottled water costs extra during meals, except at breakfast when water is often available to fill your reusable water bottle.
-Alcoholic and other beverages cost extra. - Gratuities tipping is, of course, discretionary, however we suggest budgeting about \$22 to \$25 per participant per day for February 6 to February 21 with our leaders (about \$352 to \$400 total per participant). - Trip cancellation insurance.
-For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, and items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation/Release Form.
+Round-trip airfare is approximately \$750 to \$1,500 between the US and Arusha, depending on origin. - Passport and visa fees. - We can arrange divergent airport transfers and extra hotel nights for an extra cost. - Bottled beverages bottled water costs extra during meals, except at breakfast when water is often available to fill your reusable water bottle.
+All other beverages cost extra. - Gratuities tipping is always discretionary.
+However, we suggest budgeting about \$22 to \$25 per participant per day for February 6 to February 21 with our leaders (about \$352 to \$400 total per participant). - Trip cancellation insurance.
+For more information see www.cheesemans.com/travel-insurance. - Items of a personal nature such as laundry, telephone calls, medical costs or hospitalization, room service, items not on the regular menu, etc. If you have special dietary needs, please indicate them on your Reservation Form.